-- responsible for operating their respective departments to fulfill obligations to provide public services as delegated by the City Council. - Funds may not be expended for a new fiscal year until the budget for that fiscal year has been adopted by the City Council. - The City Council appointed Budget Subcommittee will develop and present a draft operating budget for consideration by the full City Council and Public.
+- Funds may not be expended for a new fiscal year until the budget for that fiscal year has been adopted by the City Council. - The City Council appointed Budget Subcommittee will develop and present a draft operating budget for consideration by the full City Council and Public.
 The operating budget will be presented to the City Council for review and adoption. - Total projected expenditures shall not exceed total estimated revenues.
 Should this occur, City Council may approve a planned use of accumulated fund balances in prior years for inclusion in the budget. - The City should maintain a multi-year financial forecast that is updated as part of the annual budget development process. - One-time revenue sources are not to be relied upon to fund on-going operations.